-2.0.0.3 In Tysoe, since the beginning of the Plan period in 2011 to the end of 2018,24 new dwellings were built, a rate of three per year.
-In addition, applications for a further 20 houses have been granted but not yet built.
+2.0.0.3 In Tysoe, since the beginning of the Plan period in 2011 to the end of 2019, 24 new dwellings were built, a rate of just below three per year.
+In addition, applications for a further 26 houses have been granted but not yet built.

 2.0.0.4 In preparing this Plan some 16 potential development sites were independently assessed.
 Of these three were assessed as providing a "good opportunity for development", (i.e. development on the site would cause only minor damage or disruption to the natural environment, the biodiversity, community and heritage assets or infrastructure).
-These sites were assessed to have the potential to yield approximately 18 new dwellings at an appropriate density of development.
+One of these sites has since been granted permission for 5 houses.

-2.0.0.5 This capacity for a further 18 new dwellings, in addition to the applications already granted, would potentially give 38 new houses in the balance of the Plan period or approximately three per year.
+2.0.0.5 This capacity for a further 15 new dwellings, in addition to the applications already granted, would potentially give 41 new houses in the balance of the Plan period, a rate of slightly less than 4 per year.
 This is believed to be both appropriate and sustainable.

 2.0.0.6 It is possible, probably likely, that the District Council's housing target numbers in its Core Strategy will come under pressure before 2031 and that this may cause a re-assessment of housing numbers in the LSVs.
-In anticipation of this two Reserve Sites have been identified, outside the Built-up Area Boundary (BUAB, a boundary around the built form outside of which development will not generally be supported).
-Together these may yield up to 21 additional dwellings if they are developed.
-These Reserve Sites will only be released in the circumstances set out in Policy CS.16D of the Core Strategy 2011-2031.
+In anticipation of this one Reserve Site has been identified, outside the Built-up Area Boundary (BUAB, a boundary around the built form outside of which development will not generally be supported).
+This site may yield up to 16 additional dwellings if it is developed.
+The Reserve Site will only be released during the plan period if it can be demonstrated through the submission of evidence that there is an identified housing need for its early release having regard to the criteria in Policy CS.16 of the Core Strategy2011-2031.